Malachite at a Glance

 Brief rinse only; never soak Malachite as it is a relatively soft, porous copper mineral

-Use CautionMoon Phase Charging: Place Malachite in moonlight during the full moon for deep energetic cleansing.
-The full moon's energy resonates powerfully with Malachite's emotional healing nature, helping it release absorbed negativity.
-The waning moon phase is particularly effective for programming Malachite to help you release emotional attachments.
+Use CautionMoon Phase Charging: Place Malachite in moonlight during the full moon for a thorough energetic cleansing.
+The full moon's energy pairs well with Malachite's emotional healing nature, helping it release whatever negativity it has absorbed.
+The waning moon is a good time to set Malachite to help you release specific emotional attachments.

 Avoid the following: